DecisionsDev/odm-container-samples/decisioncenter/webhooknotifier/README-KUBERNETES.md

      where `$REGISTRY_HOST` should be set to the hostname of the Docker registry optionally followed by the relevant repository depending on your Docker registry.

-     For instance $REGISTRY_HOST has the following format for an Openshift registry: `default-route-openshift-image-registry.apps.<cluster>/<namespace>`.

 2. Start one pod for each image

      Set the current context to the namespace the Decision Center pods are running, and then run: